openqasm/openqasm/governance.md

 The TSC will, from time to time, elect to create **Working Groups** to study issues.
 The TSC will appoint a **Contributor** as chair for each WG.
 These WGs should come back to the TSC with a proposal in the form of a language RFC or pull request to the OpenQASM specification.
 A WG will be automatically disbanded upon acceptance or (final) rejection of an RFC.

 **TSC Members** will serve a 2-year term, with the exception of the founding TSC which will have staggered terms to avoid an election of an entire TSC all at once.
 New **TSC Members** will be selected by nomination of the TSC, followed by a vote which is open to all **Contributors**.
 Outgoing **TSC Members** participate in the nomination process which selects their successors.
 Note that **TSC Members** may be re-elected to serve additional 2-year terms.
-The same process will be used in the even that a **TSC Member** resigns prior to the end of their term.
+The same process will be used in the event that a **TSC Member** resigns prior to the end of their term.

 ## Open Questions